Expert IR35 Guidance

-If your contract is with a Private Sector client then it is your responsibility to determine your status under IR35 and you bear the tax risk if you get it wrong.
+If your contract is with a Private Sector client, currently it is your responsibility to determine your status under IR35 and you bear the tax risk if you get it wrong.

-If you have determined that your contract is outside of IR35 but the authorities decide that you are ‘deemed employed’, there will be more tax to pay, and potentially other penalties as well.
-The extra tax can be charged retrospectively, potentially for as long as the engagement took place, even if that means several years.
+HMRC do carry out IR35 investigations, and if you have determined that your contract is outside of IR35 but the authorities decide that you are ‘deemed employed’, there will be more tax to pay and HMRC could apply tax retrospectively.

 This is why it is useful for you to take professional advice to determine your status.
 Working with a specialist contractor accountant offering unlimited IR35 reviews included in their fee really pays off.

-There’s no getting away from the fact that contracts inside IR35 will impact on your take-home pay compared with one on the same day rate that is outside.
-But there’s more to life than money, right?
+There’s no getting away from the fact that contracts inside IR35 could impact on your take-home pay compared with one on the same day rate that is outside IR35.
+There’s always the option to negotiate a higher day rate to counter this, and there’s more to life than money, right?
 So if the project looks great, the timing works for you, the experience is going to look cracking on your CV, and there’s no negotiating over terms or the IR35 status, then ask yourself if the money really is a deal-breaker.

 Before turning down a contract based purely on IR35 status, take the time to consider what the project means for you and whether the other benefits make it worth proceeding.

 IF MY CONTRACT IS INSIDE IR35, SHOULD I USE AN UMBRELLA COMPANY?